ucheor/QR-ansible-installPackage-playbook/README.md

 Note: This is based off of May2025(17.4) project - setting up ansible servers and nodes - so might make more sense if you already have that set up.

-Will go back and polish my work but in case anyone needs to refernce the steps, here you go!

 **Steps:**

 Created a new folder - ansible-github - and moved terraform files so I can deploy and set up inventory infrastructure and configure ansible files automatically.
 Will be working from this new folder.
+Refer to May2025(17.4)

 ![setting_up_directory](images/setting_up_dir.png)